aramkeshishyan/distanceVectorRouting/README.md

-# distanceVectorRouting
-Simplified demonstration of the Distance Vector Routing Protocol.
-Runs on top of 4 servers/laptops using UDP which immitate routers.

 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Setup](#setup)

+## General info
+This project is a simplified version of the Distance Vector Routing Protocol.

 PREREQUISITES:
 	If running on a windows machine use WSL(Windows Subsystem for Linux)